 And the last thing: if you feel like vomiting at any time during the party, go out and do throw up.
 It helps a lot with the poisoning.

 So you found this page too late, and drank too much already while not being prepared.
 No big deal; some Russians wake up like that every other day.
-There are easy and reliable cures to help your body heal.
+There are easy ways to cure a hangover and to help your body heal.

 Not Recommended.
 Your body is already poisoned enough, and adding more chemicals to the mix will add more unnecessary stress to your liver.
 Granted, hangover pills will relieve or at least alleviate many symptoms of a hangover, but the general cause, dehydration and poisoning, will continue hurting your body, causing detrimental effect to your health in the long term.